Sumit-Nayek/Linear-algebra-in-python/README.md

 ##  Features

 - Core implementations of linear algebra operations using pure Python and/or NumPy
-- Clean, modular structure: e.g., `vector.py`, `matrix.py`, `solvers.py`, `notebooks/`
 - Annotated Jupyter notebooks with visualizations (if present)
 - Educational comments and docstrings explaining mathematical concepts